Crafty5020/E.S./README.md

     ".venv/Scripts/activate.bat"

 Mac or Linux:
-In these os there are at least 6 terminals you can use listed on the docs.
+In these OSes there are at least 6 terminals that you can use.
-Which in term means that there are 4 other commands specific to those terminals (Yoy only need to use one by the terminal your using)
+Which in term means that there are 4 other commands specific to those terminals
+Note: You only need to use one by the terminal your using

 bash/zsh: